tonythebughunter/tonythebughunter/README.md

-Hi, I’m @tonythebughunter, a cyber security researcher and programmer.
+Hi, I’m Tony, a cyber security researcher and a fullstack developer.